qaviton/test_repository/README.md

 and help millions of other testers and developers in your shoes.

 Test as a community to cover more with less.

-Help the Qaviton framework to automate tests that can run against any testing scenario.
+Help the Qaviton framework automate tests and run against any testing scenario.

 Installing